-The center of the District is the urban-type settlement of Nogliki (since 1960).
-More than 10 thousand residents are living in Nogliki.
+The centre of the District is the urban-type settlement of Nogliki (since 1960).
+The population of Nogliki is more than 10 thousand people.
 The settlement is located 110 km away from the OPF.
-The capital of Sakhalin Oblast, Yuzhno-Sakhalinsk is located 659 km from Nogliki and is connected with Nogliki by the federal road.
+Yuzhno-Sakhalinsk, the capital of the Sakhalin Oblast, is located 659 km from Nogliki.
+Yuzhno-Sakhalinsk and Nogliki are connected by the federal main road.